Real open books and real contact structures: Real Giroux correspondence

-We now perturb 1-skeleton equivariantly as before to make it Legendrian.
-For 1-cells on $\Sigma_{-}$ Legendrian realization principle applies, so we make them Legendrian keeping $\Sigma_{-}$ convex and the 1-cells $c_-$-invariant.
-Then we perturb the 1-cells on $\Sigma_{+}$ Legendrian keeping them equivariant.
-Note that we are not required to reside on $\Sigma_{+}$ nor to keep $\Sigma_{+}$ convex here.
-Again as before, each 2-cell has twisting less than $-1$, so for each 2-cell $e^2$ we can arrange tw$(\partial e^2, e^2)$ to be $-1$ by subdividing $e^2$.
-Each arc of the subdivision can be made Legendrian keeping $e^2$ convex.
-By construction each 3-cell is away from a core of a page, thus it lies in a tight manifold.

-Now, for each arc in the 1-skeleton not lying on $\Sigma_{-}$, we can perform a stabilization to include it to the page $\Sigma_{-}$.
-Such a stabilization exists since by the construction of the cell decomposition, each such arc together with an arc on $\Sigma_{-}$ bounds a disk $D$ with tw$(\partial D, D)= -1$.
-Hence, we perform a finite number of positive real stabilizations so that the stabilized $\Sigma_{-}$ becomes a real ribbon of the 1-skeleton. $\Box$ \\

-It is worth mentioning that in the proof of Lemma~\ref{hucreleme}, it is possible to start with an equivariant cell decomposition where the real part lies entirely in the 1-skeleton.
-Furthermore, it is easy to observe that if given an equivariant cell decomposition, one can always get the real part lie entirely in the 1-skeleton.
-Then by turning such a decomposition into a contact cell decomposition and by defining the real ribbon, we indeed obtain a real open book with real part lying entirely on a page.
-However, if we restrict ourselves to such class of equivariant cell decompositions, then the proof for Proposition~\ref{aynikitap} would not work.
-More precisely, it is not true that given a real open book there is a series of positive real stabilizations which produces a real open book with the real part lying entirely on a page.
-For example, the real Hopf open book depicted on the top of Figure~\ref{hopfstablari} cannot be positively equivariantly stabilized so that the real part becomes a subset of a page.
-In fact, it is not hard to see that if a page contains more than one piece of the same connected component of the real part, then there is no way to get the real part lie on a page by positive real stabilizations.
+{ It is worth emphasizing that in the proof of Lemma~\ref{hucreleme}, to turn an equivariant cell decomposition into a contact cell decomposition, a real edge is deleted from the 1-skeleton in case it has nonnegative twisting.
+This is not unexpected if Conjecture~\ref{aynikitap} holds true.
+Given a real open book, it is not true that there is a series of positive real stabilizations which produces a real open book with the real part lying entirely on a page.} For example, the real Hopf open book depicted at the top of Figure~\ref{hopfstablari} cannot be positively equivariantly stabilized so that the real part becomes a subset of a page.
+In fact, it is immediate to see that if a page contains more than one piece of the same connected component of the real part, then there is no way to get the real part lie on a page by positive real stabilizations.